WeiSHI7/datastory_template/index.md

 ## Introduction

 Quotations, the repetition of well-known statement parts, have preserved and inherited wisdoms and perspectives that significantly changed the world.
-And we not only focus on the power of the words, but also the people who speak them.
+We not only focus on the power of the words but also people who speak them.
 There are lots of famous quotations that we can instantly identify the speakers.
 However, we can find a large number of quotations whose speakers are unidentifiable.
-We may never know their names, but is that possible to find other more details about their profiles?
+We may never know their names, but is that possible to find other details about their profiles?

 ![Mr_unknown](assets/img/unknown_speaking.png){: .mx-auto.d-block :}
 <!-- <img src="https://github.com/WeiSHI7/weishi7.github.io/blob/master/assets/img/unknown_speaking.png"> -->

-Our project, **DescribeByQuote**, aims to detect the profiles of the speakers from the quotations based on deep learning methods.
-While performing analysis of Quotebank data we found out that around **34%** of quotations don't have assigned speakers to it (e.g., 1.8 million out of 5.2 million in file quotes-2020.json).
+Our project, **DescribeByQuote**, aims to detect the profiles of speakers from quotations based on deep learning methods.
+While performing analysis of Quotebank data we found out that around **34%** of quotations do not have assigned speakers to it (e.g., 1.8 million out of 5.2 million in file quotes-2020.json).
 Our goal is to answer the following question: if we cannot determine the exact author of a quotation, what other information can we get from it?
-We would like to achieve this by training the deep learning models that can help to classify with different features.
+We would like to achieve this by training deep learning models that can predict different features of the person.

-In that work, first we would need to generate labels for our quotations, which requires extra information.
-Therefore, we extracted those additional information about known authors of the quotations by parsing their information from **Wikipedia**.
+In this work, first we need to generate labels for our quotations which requires extra information.
+Therefore, we extracted additional information about known authors of the quotations by parsing their information from **Wikipedia**.
 Through filtering and parsing, we successfully extracted six important features of the speakers as the labels for the data, including ```Gender, Occupation, Nationality, Ethic group, Date of birth, and Religion```.

-With the data and labels, we trained several models and verified the functionalities, then predicted the features of the quotations that are not assigned speakers in Quotebank.
-Also, we did some analysis on the outcomes and explored the relationships between different features, as well as tried to understand the mechanism of the prediction.
+With the data and labels, we trained six models that predicte the features of the quotations that are not assigned to speakers in Quotebank.
+Our method showed to ability to describe the person by using only its quotation.
+Also, we did analysis on the outcomes and explored the relationships between different features, as well as tried to understand the mechanism of the prediction.

 ## Data

 ### Description

-Dataset provided to us is composed of six data files each one containing quotation data for one year from 2015 to 2020.
-In this dataset we had following fields: ``` quotation text, most probable author of the quote, date of publishing quotation, probabilities of quotation authors, links to the quotation source ```
+The dataset provided to us is composed of six data files.
+Each of them contains quotation data for one year from 2015 to 2020.
+In this dataset, we had the following fields: ``` quotation text, most probable author of the quote, date of publishing quotation, probabilities of quotation authors, links to the quotation source ```

-Additionally we were provided with parquet dataset, with data scraped from Wikipedia, containing these encoded field: ``` date of birth, nationality, gender, ethnic_group, occupation, party, academic_degree, id, candidacy, religion ```
+Additionally, we were provided with the parquet dataset, with data scraped from Wikipedia, containing these encoded fields: ``` date of birth, nationality, gender, ethnic_group, occupation, party, academic_degree, id, candidacy, religion ```

-To decode fields we used dataset with key value.
-Values have field name and short description.
+To decode fields in the QuoteBank dataset we used descriptions matched by key values.
+Descriptions consist of field names and short descriptions.

-With the data and labels, we trained several models and verified the functionalities, then predicted the features of the quotations that are not assigned speakers in Quotebank.
-Also, we did some analysis on the outcomes and explored the relationships between different features, as well as tried to understand the mechanism of the prediction.

 ### Preparation